 Note: reading Range: Why Generalist Triumph in a Specialized World ~ David Epstein eased my otherwise anxiety to “specialize early”.
 This is an Amazon affiliate links so I’m required to say, “As an Amazon Associate I earn from qualifying purchases.”

 If you have ideas for or contributions to my philosophy here, please reach out.
 Also, if this led you to rethink your path, let me know!
 I’m interested.

-Six of the six people I’ve shared this article with never read it.
-I imagine that they saw its length, thought to themselves ”I‘ll do this later’, and thus never read actually it.
-To avoid this fate yourself, I recommend starting with this podcast (also mentioned in the Key Ideas article), as it’s less overwhelming.
+Six of the six people I’ve shared this article with did not read it.
+In my opinion, it’s quite inciteful so I imagine that my recipients saw its length, thought to themselves ”I‘ll do this later’, and later never came.
+To avoid this fate yourself, I recommend starting with this podcast (also mentioned in the Key Ideas article) as it’s less overwhelming.

 Get notified when new essays are posted.